Admissions Philosophy, Eligibility, and Admissions Standards

-In evaluating the applications of nearly 6,500 men and women who seek admission to the Law School each year, we place primary emphasis on demonstrated qualities and proven skills we regard as necessary for academic success and intellectual engagement at Columbia.
+In evaluating the applications of the approximately 7,000 applicants who seek admission to the Law School each year, we place primary emphasis on demonstrated qualities and proven skills we regard as necessary for academic success and intellectual engagement at Columbia.

-This approach to selection yields each year an entering J.D. class (of approximately 365 students) with especially strong prospects for academic success, for educating one another, for challenging our faculty, and for enhancing life and learning at Columbia Law School -- learning that goes forward in our classes, seminars, clinics, internships, workshops, journals, conferences, brown bag luncheon discussions, and countless hours of engaging conversation.
+This approach to selection yields each year an entering J.D. class (of approximately 380 students) with especially strong prospects for academic success, for educating one another, for challenging our faculty, and for enhancing life and learning at Columbia Law School—learning that goes forward in our classes, seminars, clinics, internships, workshops, journals, conferences, brown bag luncheon discussions, and countless hours of engaging conversation.

 Our student body is international in character and origin and truly diverse by standards of training, experience, and perspective.
 Members of recent classes have come from virtually every state in this country and from many foreign countries.
-They represent almost 200 undergraduate colleges and universities located across the United States and abroad and reflect the broad range of economic, ethnic, and cultural backgrounds found in America.
+They represent over 140 undergraduate colleges and universities located across the United States and abroad and reflect the broad range of economic, ethnic, and cultural backgrounds found in America.

-Typically, two-thirds of Columbia's entering class has spent some years after college fulfilling professional and/or family responsibilities.
-And usually about 15 percent of our entering students will have earned at least one graduate or professional degree before studying law at Columbia.
+Typically, 75% of Columbia's entering class has spent some years after college fulfilling professional and/or family responsibilities.
+And about 7% of our entering students will have earned at least one graduate or professional degree before studying law at Columbia.
 Our Law School has been strengthened by the maturity and experiential enrichment that older students bring to their classmates and faculty.

 We have been strengthened too by significant growth in the number of women and minority students.
 During this past decade, more women and people of color have chosen to study law at Columbia than at any other time in the School's history.
-Currently, women comprise about 45 percent of our student body.
-Approximately 33 percent is of American Indian, Asian, African-American, or Hispanic background—one of the very largest minority student populations among America's leading law schools.
+Currently, women comprise about 48% of our student body.
+Approximately 40% is of American Indian, Asian, African-American, or Hispanic background—one of the very largest minority student populations among America's leading law schools.